Danish Americans

-Distribution of Danish Americans according to the 2000 census.

-Danish Americans (Dansk-amerikanere) are Americans who have ancestral roots originated fully or partially from Denmark.
+Danish Americans (Dansk-amerikanere) are Americans who have ancestral roots in Denmark.
 There are approximately 1,300,000 Americans of Danish origin or descent.

 Most Danes who came to the United States after 1865 did so for economic reasons.
 The Danish population in Europe had grown significantly by 1865 due to advancements in medicine and food industries, leading to higher poverty rates and an increase in Danish migration to other countries.
 The sale of lands was another reason for migration, with many Danes becoming farmers in Wisconsin, Minnesota and the Dakotas.
 During the 1870s, almost half of all Danish immigrants settled in the US with their families, but by the 1890s, family immigration accounted for only 25% of the total.
 Many of these immigrants eventually returned to Denmark.
 Greater land inequality in certain areas of Denmark was linked to higher rates of emigration.
 In addition, missionaries belonging to The Church of Jesus Christ of Latter-day Saints converted many Danes who moved to Utah.
 Danish Americans assimilated into American society more quickly than other European groups and were the least united in preserving their cultural heritage.